|Type of Study||Fee|

 - International students can apply

-The dynamic world of computer games production is at the cutting edge of creative media and one of the largest growth areas, internationally, within the creative industries.
+The dynamic world of computer games production is at the cutting edge of creative media and one of the largest growth areas within the creative industries.

 This course provides you with extensive training in the design and production of computer games.
-You will be taught skills in the planning and prototyping of games within an agile framework, exploring 2D and 3D character and environment art, graphics and animation.
+You will be taught the skills you need to plan and prototype, develop art assets and develop script and code.

-Offering a unique mix of both the creative and the technical; the course has become well known for developing technically savvy, creatively aware and future thinking professionals.
+Offering a unique mix of art, technology and theory; this course has become well known for developing technically savvy, creatively aware, highly employable young professionals.

-The course has produced graduates who have found employment both within the Triple A sector (Travellers Tales, Rockstar) in balance with students working in more independent creative studios such as Matmi and Mi.
+The course has produced graduates who have found employment both within the Triple A sector (Travellers Tales, Rockstar) and the wider digital sector in more independent creative studios such as Matmi and Mi.
+The program has also produced graduates that have gone on to find employment within blue chip corporate roles in organisations such as BAE Systems and Microsoft.

-Most recent successes include the Nomination for a Bafta and channel 4 funding for one of our Graduating Teams, Lamplight Studios… A Pixel Story was released on Steam in 2015.
-Graduating students form the Triple Ox team 2015 were also nominated and came runner up in the Microsoft Imagine Cup.
-The Graduate team from UH HO Studios have also secured incubation space for their title, Galatic Enforcer, set for release later this year.
+Recent successes include the Nomination for a Bafta, and Channel 4 funding for one of our Graduating Teams, Lamplight Studios… A Pixel Story which was released on Steam in 2015.
+Graduating student’s from the Triple Ox team 2015 were also nominated and came runner up in the Microsoft Imagine Cup.

 The dynamic world of computer games production is at the cutting edge of creative media and one of the largest growth areas internationally within the creative industries.
 This course provides you with extensive training in the design and production of computer games.
 You will be taught skills in the planning and prototyping of games within an agile framework, exploring 2D and 3D character and environment art, graphics and animation.
 You will also have the opportunity to develop both fundamental and specialist knowledge in computer programming.